Uniform convergence to the Airy line ensemble: Last passage percolation in other environments

 \subsection{Poisson last passage percolation in the plane}

-Consider a discrete subset of $\Lambda\subset \mathbb R\times [0,1]$ with distinct first and second coordinates.
+\begin{definition} Consider a discrete subset of $\Lambda\subset \mathbb R\times [0,1]$ with distinct first and second coordinates.
 Last passage from $(0,0)$ to $(t,1)$ can be defined by putting a fine enough grid on the box $[0,0]\times[t,1]$ and defining $W_{ij}$ as the number of elements of $\Lambda$ in the box $(i,j)$.
-Its easy to check that last passage values across the variables $W_{ij}$ stabilize as the mesh of the grid converges to $0$, giving $L_k(t)$.
-For the next corollary, let $L_k(t)$ be defined this way when $\Lambda$ is the Poisson point process.
-The corollary covers all planar Poisson convergence results up to a simple affine transformation.
+It is easy to check that last passage values across the variables $W_{ij}$ stabilize as the mesh of the grid converges to $0$, giving $L_k(t)$.
+When $\Lambda$ is a Poisson point process, this model is called \textbf{Poisson last passage percolation} in the plane. \end{definition}